-Each year, Undeniably Dairy leverages an integrated multi-channel approach to expand reach, raise awareness and build participation and ultimately trust through:
+Each year, Undeniably Dairy leverages an integrated multi-channel approach to expand reach, raise awareness, and build participation and ultimately, trust, through:

-- Integrated communications-A comprehensive approach that includes media and other channel partnerships, digital (websites, search and social strategies), earned and social media and through events and experiences. - Influencer outreach-Establishing and/or strengthening relationships with critical media, reputational (e.g., dietitians, health professional organizations, environmental and animal care leaders) and cultural influencers (e.g., food and lifestyle bloggers) that reach consumers. - Community engagement-Rallying the dairy, food and other relevant communities to amplify, customize and create content around Undeniably Dairy and its pillars to further unify and strengthen dairy's voice, including engagement among farmers, processors and manufacturers, retailers and agribusiness.
+- Integrated communications-A comprehensive approach that includes media and other channel partnerships, digital (websites, search, and social strategies), earned and social media, and through events and experiences. - Influencer outreach-Establishing and/or strengthening relationships with critical media, reputational (e.g., dietitians, health professional organizations, environmental and animal care leaders) and cultural influencers (e.g., food and lifestyle bloggers) that reach consumers. - Community engagement-Rallying the dairy, food and other relevant communities to amplify, customize and create content around Undeniably Dairy and its pillars to further unify and strengthen dairy's voice, including engagement among farmers, processors and manufacturers, retailers, and agribusiness.

-In 2019, efforts focused on building trust and relevance around dairy as a sustainably nutritious food.
-This was reinforced by content that shared stories of farmers' commitment to caring for the land for future generations and to using new technologies and innovations to protect and enhance natural resources.
-Additional content and partnerships with fitness and nutrition influencers highlighted the unique nutritional makeup of dairy foods and the role they play in overall wellness.
+In 2020 and 2021, the longstanding campaign efforts focused on building trust and relevance around dairy as a sustainably nutritious food expanded to incorporate dairy's essential role in nourishing people.
+This was reinforced by content that celebrated dairy's nutrition profile, commitment to communities, and central role in family lives.
+In 2021, our partnerships with athletes, fitness and nutrition influencers, chefs and wellness influencers highlighted the unique nutritional make-up of dairy foods and the role they play in modern lifestyles.